How To Validate Business Idea To Become 100% Sure That You Will Succeed?

 • How much time do they spend on your product?

-• How do they use and are they satisfied with your product?
+• How do they use your product, and are they satisfied with it?

 • Are they falling in love with your product?